-These registers are used to configure an ADC channel as either unipolar or differential in the automatic sequence (see "Analog Inputs," page 42).
+These registers are used to configure an ADC channel as either unipolar or bipolar in the automatic sequence (see Analog Inputs, page 39).
 The registers have the same bit assignments as the Channel Sequence and Channel Averaging registers.
 However, only external analog-input channels, such as the dedicated-input channels V_P , and V_N , and the Auxiliary Analog inputs $V{AUXP}[15:0]$, and $V{AUXN}[15:0]$), can be configured in this way.
-Setting a bit to logic 1 enables a differential input mode for the associated channel.
+Setting a bit to logic 1 enables a bipolar input mode for the associated channel.
 Setting a bit to logic 0 (default) enables a unipolar input mode.
 All internal sensors use a unipolar transfer function.